madelfio/school-site/content/demos/crf.md

 <div id="table-structures" class="section" markdown="1">
 ##Table Structures

-Tables are **data-dense**.
-That is, you can fit more information into a table than you can fit into the same amount of space using prose.
+Tables are a **data-dense** presentation format.
+You can communicate more information using a table than you can in the same amount of space using prose.

 A table consists of a 2-dimensional grid of table cells, which can each contain a value and can optionally exhibit a variety of cell attributes,